Ground Ivy (Creeping Charlie) Control

 What is Ground Ivy?

-• Ground Ivy is an invasive weed known to create thick mats on landscapes and enjoys growing in areas that have high moisture and shade.
+• Ground ivy is an invasive weed that creates thick mats on landscapes and enjoys growing in areas with high moisture and shade.

 How to Get Rid of Ground Ivy